Welcome to Brown! Congratulations on your acceptance to the Master of Science in Cybersecurity program!

 Orientation

-If you are admitted to start the program during the fall, you should plan for orientation in the final week of August.
+If you are admitted to start the program in the Fall semester, Orientation will be held in the final week of August.

-If you are admitted to start the program during the spring, you should plan for orientation to occur sometime between January 13th and January 17th.
+If you are admitted to start the program in the Spring semester, Orientation will be held between January 13 and January 20.

 The following is key information discussed during orientation: